PlasmaPy/plasmapy.github.io/meetings/office_hours/index.md

 schedule is published on our [calendar].
 Any last minute changes will be posted on our [Matrix chat].

-In the summer and fall of 2023, we will not hold office hours on August 10 & 31; September 14 & 28; October 12; or November 2.
+In the fall of 2023, we will not hold office hours on September 14 & 28; October 12; or November 2.

 We will not hold office hours on [federal holidays] in the US, the last two Thursdays of December, the first Thursday in January, or